-The Darwin Initiative is a UK government grants scheme that helps to protect biodiversity and the natural environment in developing countries and UK Overseas Territories (OTs).
+The Darwin Initiative is a UK government grants scheme that helps to protect biodiversity and the natural environment in developing countries and, through the Darwin Plus fund, UK Overseas Territories (OTs).

 Darwin-funded projects usually aim to help preserve biodiversity and the local community that lives alongside it.
 Most projects will include one or more of:

 implementing international biodiversity agreements

 Added information on how to apply for the Darwin Initiative partnership projects (application round 25).

 Added information on how to apply for the Darwin Initiative application round 24.